spectreconsole/spectre.console/docs/input/widgets/text-path.md

 ---

-The `TextPath` class is used to render a Windows or Unix disk path.
+The `TextPath` class is used to render a Windows or Unix path.

 <?# AsciiCast cast="text-path" /?>